BotScutters/blog_source/content/articles/predicting_flight_cancellations.md

 #### Weather Data

-Parsing the weather data was quite a bit simpler, since it's already numeric.
-Since the weather data came in hourly increments and the flight data comes with a feature chunking flight times into hourly blocks (other than a large block from midnight to 6 am, for some godawful reason), I chose to to simply join up the weather features (temperature, cloud cover, precipitation, visibility and a few more) with the date and departure time blocks.
+Parsing the weather data was quite a bit simpler.
+In my initial calls to the API I loaded a handful of numeric features into my database, such as temperature, cloud cover, precipitation, visibility, and a few more.
+Since the weather data came in hourly increments and the flight data comes with a feature chunking flight times into hourly blocks (other than a large block from midnight to 6 am, for some godawful reason), I chose to join the weather features with the flight data using the date and departure time blocks as a composite key.

 The biggest hiccup, as I mentioned before, was the lack of historical *forecast* data, only historical observations.
 Since I wanted my model to be making predictions using only data that would be available to airlines 24 hours in advance of a flight, this called for a little bit of creativity.
 Modern weather forecasting is generally quite good, especially only a day in advance in the area around a major airport, so I decided to construct some features to serve as a proxy for actual forecasts.
-To do this, I simply generated a matrix of Gaussian noise centered around 1 with a standard deviation of 0.025 and multiplied this element-wise against a copy of my weather data.
+To do this, I generated a matrix of Gaussian noise centered around 1 with a standard deviation of 0.025 and multiplied this element-wise against a copy of my weather data.
 This resulted in a table of weather forecasts where about 95% of the values were within 5% of the actual observed values, approximating the accuracy of our actual weather forecasting systems.

 ## Modeling and Cross-Validation